EU MDR Clinical Evaluation Requirement – Understanding the CER

-To illustrate, low-risk, well-established products like thermometers may not need a clinical investigation.
+To illustrate, low-risk, well-established products like thermometers may not require clinical investigation.
 However, these devices must comply with safety and efficacy guidelines.
-And perform all of the Post Market Surveillance (PMS) activities outlined in the regulation.
+And perform all the Post Market Surveillance (PMS) activities outlined in the regulation.

 The clinical evaluation should be thorough and objective, emphasizing the significance of risks that remain after mitigation strategies have been employed by the manufacturer and should account for both favorable and unfavorable data.

-Here are some of the elements that should include in the CER scoping process.
+Here are some elements that should be included in the CER scoping process.
 However, some apply only to “new” devices getting CE Marking for the first time.